What is NFC and how do I use it?

 Now you are ready to share a file.
 The principle is simple, you must go to the gallery of your file explorer.
 Where the file to share is located.

 Now place the two devices back to back (be careful, you only have a few seconds).
-As soon as the two devices are in contact, they emit a vibration.
+As soon as the two devices come into contact, they emit a vibration.

 Once the link is established, the device receiving the data displays a notification.
-All you have to do is accept for the transfer to begin.
+Simply accept for the transfer to begin.

-It's simple, in the blink of an eye you can transfer files by approaching the two NFC smartphones.
+It's simple, in the blink of an eye you can transfer files by bringing the two NFC smartphones together.

 Other uses of NFC technology